reinert/requestor/README.md

 }
 ```

-**💡 PRO TIP**: Create your own **"AppAbstractService"** and handle the errors in the superclass to save you coding and maintenance cost.
+**💡 PRO TIP**: Create your own base **"AppService"** class and handle the errors in the superclass to save you coding and maintenance cost.
 Use the above example as inspiration as also the [RestService](https://github.com/reinert/requestor/blob/master/requestor/core/requestor-api/src/main/java/io/reinert/requestor/core/RestService.java) class.